 Although the capital of France has thousands of cultural sites to visit, there are many incredible destinations for day trips from Paris.
 From imposing castles to medieval cities and port villages, there’s a little bit of everything within a short distance from the “City of Light”.

 Still, remember that the French capital always has new things to see and do, whether in a museum, monument, park, or neighborhood.
 In fact, I lived in Paris for more than 2 years and I know it would take me a lifetime to get to know the whole city!

-But if you have a few extra days and want to experience more of the country or region, I have the solution for you.
+But if you have a few extra days and want to experience more of the country or region, I have a solution for you.
 I’ve already tried these tours (some even more than once) and they will undoubtedly be worth the detour and enrich your trip!